 The group was joined by more than 15 international and national organizations on the weekend for the Nike-focused animal protection campaign.

 “Anyone who buys or sells kangaroo leather can’t escape this simple fact: the commercial kangaroo killing industry is industrialized, legalized animal abuse,” Animal Justice Party’s lead senate candidate, Darren Brollo, said at the protest.

 “It is no different to the bludgeoning of baby harp seals overseas that Australians are often quick to detest.
 The massacre of our native animals is a terrible price to pay for a pair of shoes,” he added.

 In a separate statement, MP Mark Pearson named the industry profit-driven, cruel, and environmentally destructive.

 “Nike must take ownership of its contribution to the bludgeoning of thousands of joeys to death every night, and the regional extinction of kangaroos already happening across Australia,” Pearson said.

-It’s been long-accepted that Australia is home to an abundance of kangaroos, which only inhabit a handful of countries.
+It’s been long-accepted that Australia is home to an abundance of kangaroos, who only inhabit a handful of countries.
 But a recent Parliamentary Inquiry confirmed that the commercial industry is “driving kangaroos to extinction,” Animal Justice Party’s press release says.

 One Liberal MP, who sat in on the inquiry, had a “crisis of conscience,” it adds, and took their concerns to the media.

-Person continued in his statement: “There are countless plant-based alternatives to animal skin leather, and Nike has the chance to lead the way in developing the world’s best vegan football boots that are better for the planet and all animals.”
+Pearson continued in his statement: “There are countless plant-based alternatives to animal skin leather, and Nike has the chance to lead the way in developing the world’s best vegan football boots that are better for the planet and all animals.”